Selection of Fabrics and Its Importance In Interiors

 - Consideration in selecting fabric color is the light and ventilation within the space and how it will affect the color of the fabrics.

-- Pattern within fabrics should be well proportioned and exhibit good design composition.
+- Good proportional patterns within fabrics and exhibit good design composition.

 - Coordination of period styles and their pattern and motifs must be consistent to produce an authentic effect.

 - Fabrics possess both visual and tactile textural qualities.

 - Textural characteristics range from a smooth and refined quality (satin, velvet, damask) to a coarse and sturdy quality (tweed, matelassé, frieze).

 - Textural relief within a fabric refers to the three-dimensional quality of the surface, such as the peaks and valleys created.
 This third dimension gives depth and interest to a fabric and accounts for the highlights and shadows in its appearance.

 - Fabrics can be classified into four basic weight categories :

 - Sheer fabrics are typically useful for window curtains or draperies, soft top window treatments, and canopy coverings.

 - Lightweight fabrics can also be used for curtains, draperies, and top treatments, as well as for shades for windows, lampshades, and linen bedspreads.